For small businesses, getting a credit card can be surprisingly difficult.

 Using more complete data than traditional banks, software companies can underwrite better, offer more tailored terms, identify more affordable capital, and provide lending solutions in situations where traditional banks cannot.
 This could go a long way toward helping the 1/3rd of small businesses whose applications for credit were denied in 2021.

 Nearly half of all card payments are made on credit cards.
-For companies building financial services, charge cards are a natural first step in offering credit accessed through a card.
+For companies building financial services, charge cards (including physical and virtual cards) are a natural first step in offering credit accessed through a card.
 This creates a new opportunity to deliver innovative products, generate more revenue, and build customer loyalty.

-Now, with a single API call, you can have a custom-designed, fully programmable charge card delivered straight to your customer’s door.
+Now, with a single API call, you can have a custom-designed, fully programmable charge card for businesses delivered straight to your customer’s door.

-To streamline the building process and minimize fraud, card printing and compliance are handled by Unit, behind the scenes.
-Once the card is activated and in use, transactions are available via API and in the Dashboard.
+To accelerate the building process and minimize fraud, card printing and compliance are streamlined by Unit, behind the scenes.
+Once the business charge card is activated and in use, transactions are available via API and in the Dashboard.